-Recently I watched one of the old films on Television and still shed a tear at the "happy" ending; a sure sign of a good film !
+Recently I watched one of the old films on television and still shed a tear for the "happy" ending; a sure sign of a good film.
 But if we shed a few tears at the emotional films, we also laughed heartily at the comedies.
-I sometimes wonder if the generation of today enjoy such reactions.
+I wonder if the young folks of today enjoy such reactions?

-Let us hope therefore that if Cinemas are on the way back, also are the films of what might be termed "pure entertainment" and escapism; and, who knows, some of the older picture-going public might be on the way beck too.
+Let us hope therefore that if Cinemas are on the way back, so also are the films of what might be termed "pure entertainment" and escapism; and, who knows, some of the old picturegoing public might be on the way back too.